Dodgers' Puig has another home burglarized

-LOS ANGELES -- Police say the home of Los Angeles Dodgers star Yasiel Puig was burglarized while his team was losing the World Series.
+LOS ANGELES -- Police say the home of Los Angeles Dodgers star Yasiel Puig was burglarized while his team was losing in the World Series.

 Police say officers answered a burglary alarm at the Encino, California, home Wednesday evening and found a smashed window with several items taken.
-There's no word on the value of the items.
+There was no word on the value of the items.

 Puig was at Dodger Stadium, where the team lost Game 7 to Houston 5-1.